-At Wishpond, we've helped to generate over 100,000 leads for business just like you.
+At Wishpond, we’ve helped to generate over 100,000 leads for businesses just like you.
 One of our most used and requested tools are contests and promotions.

-We offer customers a wide range of social media contests & competitions to grow their following and increase sales.
+We offer customers a wide range of social media contests & competition solutions to grow their following and increase sales.

-To help give marketer and business owners a better understanding of the power and impact contests can have, we analyzed thousands of contests and giveaways across the world's top 20 B2B and B2C industries and you’ll be amazed at what we found.
+To help give marketers and business owners a better understanding of the power and impact contests can have, we analyzed thousands of contests and giveaways across the world’s top 20 B2B and B2C industries, and you’ll be amazed at what we found.

 Here’s a list of our top three favorite social media contest and promotion statistics:

 - Approximately 89% of industries are using video contests to promote their products and services.

 - Contest emails have an average rate of 8%, that’s 5.5% more commonly used email marketing campaigns.

 - Contest CTA’s have a 3.73% higher conversion rate when compared to other CTA’s.

 The next time you plan to run a contest or if you’re looking for the best contest method for your industry, take a quick look at these 20 life-changing giveaways and contest statistics you need to know!

 1. Most Companies Prefer to Use Emails Promote Their Contest